-- Defective meters may not be reading credit or parking cards, have fast or failed timing or are not printing receipts for coin payments.
-The City inspects the defective Muni- Meter and makes repairs if necessary.
+- Defective meters may not be reading credit or parking cards, have fast or failed timing, or are not printing receipts for coin payments.
+The City inspects the broken Muni- Meter and makes repairs if necessary.

 - If your credit card is stuck in a Muni-Meter, contact the bank that issued the card and cancels it.
 A City crew will be dispatched to the meter location within 24 hours and will retrieve your card and destroy it.
 If your parking card is stuck in Muni- Meter, the City will retrieve it and mail it back to you.

 “…If all of the meters on the block, the next block, or in a parking field are broken or missing, you can park for the maximum amount of time posted for that metered space” [Via NYC Resource].

 But, you must track down and inspect all the Muni-Meters on the city block for a working Muni- Meter (on both sides of the street).
 If any of these Muni-Meters work, you are required to pay for the time and display the receipt from the “working” Muni-Meter on your dashboard.

 Here’s a diagram of a city block.
 The area included within the green indicates a city block comprises BOTH sides of the street [via Wikipedia: “City Block”].

 IIn the same vein, if you’re parking your chariot in a municipal parking lot, you must search for any working Muni- Meter in the entire parking field (lot).